1. Introduction To Prenuptial Agreements

 Procedural fairness refers to matters between the parties such as consent, free will, full disclosure and the obtaining of independent legal advice.
 The Agreement must not be signed by either party under pressure, duress or undue influence and should be signed within a reasonable time before the marriage.
 There should be an interval between the making of the agreement and the marriage so that neither party is pressurized as to the agreement and to the consequences of calling off the marriage at a late stage.

-Substantive fairness relates to matter such as provision for the children of the family, provision for the spouse, provision for unforeseen circumstances that may arise (although this may be difficult to contemplate) and provision for a complete disclosure of all assets.
+Substantive fairness relates to matters such as provision for the children of the family, provision for the spouse, provision for unforeseen circumstances that may arise (although this may be difficult to contemplate) and provision for a complete disclosure of all assets.

 4. Jurisdiction of the Hong Kong Courts in Divorce Proceedings